wired32/Dynamic-Input/README.md

 - **Auto-completion**: Suggests completions as you type! ✨
 - **Customizable Prompt**: Change the prompt message to fit your needs! 💬
-- **Real-time Input Handling**: Responds to key presses in real-time! ⏱️
+- **Real-time Input Handling**: Responds to writing in real-time! ⏱️
 - **Flexible API**: Easily integrate with your functions for completion logic! 🔌

 ## 🛠️ Installation

 To use this script, ensure you have Python installed on your machine.
-This script is compatible with Windows environments.
+This script is only compatible with Windows environments yet (might come to linux soon!).

 1. Clone the repository or download the script.
 2. Make sure you have the `rich` library installed.
 You can install it using pip: